Rolls-Royce Kestrel

 The Rolls-Royce Kestrel (internal type F) is a 21.25 litre (1,295 in³) V-12 aircraft engine from Rolls-Royce.
-It was their first cast-block engine, and used as the pattern for most of their future piston-engine designs.
+It was their first cast-block engine, used as the pattern for most of their future piston-engine designs.
 Used during the interwar period, it was fitted to a number of British fighters and bombers of the era, including the Hawker Fury and Hawker Hart family, and the Handley Page Heyford.
-The Kestrel engine was also sold to international air force customers, in this role it used to power prototypes of the German Messerschmitt Bf 109 and the Junkers Ju 87 "Stuka" dive-bomber, as the Junkers Jumo 210 engines were not ready to be fitted.
+The Kestrel engine was also sold to international air force customers; in this role it was used to power prototypes of the German Messerschmitt Bf 109 and the Junkers Ju 87 "Stuka" dive-bomber, as the Junkers Jumo 210 engines were not ready.
 Several examples of the Kestrel engine remain airworthy today.

 Design and development

 Origin

-The Kestrel engine was engineering in response to the Curtiss D-12 engine, one of the first truly successful cast-block designs.
-Earlier engine designs had used individually-machined steel cylinders that were bolted onto a crankcase, whereas the cast-block design used a single block of aluminium that was machined to form the cylinders.
-The resulting design was lighter and significantly stronger than the separate-cylinder type, and proved simple to convert existing production facilities as it required only an investment in new machining equipment.
+Earlier in-line engine designs were generally built on top of a cast aluminum crankcase, with individually-machined steel cylinders, bolted on top.
+Given the forces involved, the connection of the cylinders to the crankcase had to be robust, adding weight, and as a whole the engine was reliant on the structure of the crankcase to hold it together.

+In 1923, the Curtiss CR won the 1923 Schneider Trophy.
+The CR was powered by the recently introduced Curtiss D-12 engine, which replaced the individual cylinders with a cast aluminum block.
+This gave the engine much greater strength, allowing the rest of the engine to be greatly simplified, making it much lighter overall, as well as easier to assemble as the two parts simply bolted together in a single operation.
+It was also easy to convert existing assembly lines to the new system as the cast blocks were already being produced for the crankcase, and all that was required was new machines to mill the blocks to the accuracy needed for the pistons.

 The Curtiss D-12 was one of the most powerful engines of its era, and continued to exchange records with other contemporary high-power engines such as the Napier Lion.
-At the time, none of the British aero engine manufacturers could offer an engine which offered a similar power rating which was also as light and compact as the D-12.
+At the time, none of the British aero engine manufacturers could offer an engine which offered a similar power which was also as light and compact as the D-12.
+The D-12 was licensed by Fairey and introduced to as the Felix.